 Neuroscience in Action: Understanding Our Brains and Nervous Systems

 The human brain has more than 85 billion nerve cells, also known as neurons.
-Ever since the original description of the neuron by Santiago Ramon y Cajal in the 19th century, neuroscientists have known that understanding the neuron is key toward understanding how the brain works.
+Ever since the original description of the neuron by Santiago Ramon y Cajal in the 19th century, neuroscientists have known that understanding the neuron is key to understanding how the brain works.
 This course is an introduction to neuroscience in which we will examine the inner workings of the neuron: how it computes information, generates signals, communicates with others, and allows us to learn about and experience our world.
 We will also focus on the development of new technologies that have allowed us to study neurons in ways that were impossible just a few years ago.